 There is a little drink in the glass

 I have a few guests coming over

-We do not use any article at all for some cases.
-The article ‘a’ and ‘the’ are not used for the following cases:
+We do not use any article at all in some cases.
+The articles ‘a’ and ‘the’ are not used in the following cases:

 Correct – Girls like pink (the sentence is talking about girls in general)

 Correct – The girls in my hostel like to play kabaddi. (the sentence is specifically talking about girls of the hostel)

 Correct – Water Scarcity is a problem. (it is uncountable)

 Correct – The Water scarcity in my locality is a problem. (talking about specific locality)